 From taking an evening class through to training for a race, could you set your own challenge and make opportunities for yourself for the year ahead?
 It may be as simple as dedicating more time to something you already love or reconnecting with a hobby that you’ve loved in the past.
 Is now the time to join your local netball club or set up the kind of mum’s group you’d like to go to in your area, maybe you’d like to show your blog a little more love?
 Expanding your mind, social sphere or abilities are all great goals to get on board with.

-After the hustle and bustle of the festive period, taking a little time out can be just what the doctor ordered but is this something you should be thinking about doing throughout the coming months too?
+After the hustle and bustle of the festive period, taking a little time out can be just what the doctor ordered.
+But is this something you should be thinking about doing throughout the coming months too?
 Being able to recognise when you’re burning out is really important.
-As well as committing your time to doing interesting things you enjoy, it’s equally as vital to know when doing nothing at all is your best option.
+As well as committing your time to do interesting things you enjoy, it’s equally as vital to know when doing nothing at all is your best option.

 If you’re the kind of person who always likes to be productive it can be hard to recognise the benefits of taking time out to do simple things like painting your nails, running a bubble bath or even having a Netflix binge, but looking after yourself by factoring downtime into your schedule helps ensure you’re not running on empty.
 If doing nothing at all is something you struggle with, you may find learning mindfulness techniques or taking a gentle yoga class can help you find your inner calm.